-During 2001/02 Christchurch City Holdings Ltd, a 100% Council owned holding company, will receive from Orion Group Ltd, \$175M being (essentially) its share of the surplus from the sale of Enerco Gas Networks.
+During 2001/02 Christchurch City Holdings Ltd, a 100% Council owned holding company, will receive from Orion Group Ltd, \$175m being (essentially) its share of the surplus from the sale of Enerco Gas Networks.
 This has been reported extensively in the Statement of Corporate Intent between CCHL and Orion, the February 2001 Council Meeting Agenda and commented on in the media.

-The Council has considered how best to return this to the City and has proposed to have CCHL declare a special dividend of \$128M in 2001/02, in addition to the ordinary dividends and also to have CCHL purchase the Council's shareholding in Selwyn Plantation Board and if necessary, City Care Limited, at valuation which is currently assumed to be \$47M for the two enterprises.
-In this way the total \$175M will be transferred to the Council.
+The Council has considered how best to return this to the City and has proposed to have CCHL declare a special dividend of \$128m in 2001/02, in addition to the ordinary dividends and also to have CCHL purchase the Council's shareholding in Selwyn Plantation Board and if necessary, City Care Limited, at valuation which is currently assumed to be \$47m for the two enterprises.
+In this way the total \$175m will be transferred to the Council.

-Further, it is the recommendation of the Council that the proceeds are applied:
+Council have concluded that the proceeds are applied:

-- \$100M to the Debt Repayment Reserve to repay debt or to avoid debt as a result of capital expenditure, and - \$75M to be invested in a Capital Endowment Fund managed to ensure income is available after the provision for inflation, to provide for economic, business and civic development projects that will enhance the city or region as identified by the Council in the future.
+- \$100m to the Debt Repayment Reserve to repay debt or to avoid debt as a result of capital expenditure, and - \$75m to be invested in a Capital Endowment Fund managed to ensure income is available after the provision for inflation, to provide for economic development and civic and community projects that will enhance the city or region as identified by the Council in the future.